 There are two types of Stafford Loans available for undergraduate and graduate students: subsidized Stafford Loans and unsubsidized Stafford Loans.
 Subsidized Stafford loans are awarded on the basis of financial need, and the government covers the interest that accrues on the loan while the student is in school.
 Unsubsidized Stafford loans are not need-based, meaning any student can receive one, regardless of financial need.
 As they are unsubsidized, though, the student is responsible for any interest that accrues while in school.
 Students can choose to pay the interest while they are in school, but if they don’t, then the total interest accrued is added to the principal amount of their unsubsidized Stafford loan.
 This will increase the total amount that needs to be repaid because the interest will be charged to the new, higher amount.

-For the 2012-2013 academic year, the interest rate for subsidized Stafford loans is fixed at 3.4%, while unsubsidized Stafford loans have a fixed interest rate of 6.8%.
+For the 2013-2014 academic year, the interest rate for subsidized and unsubsidized Stafford loans is fixed at 3.86%, while graduate unsubsidized Stafford loans have a fixed interest rate of 5.41%.

 The amount a student can borrow in Stafford Loans depends on several factors, including the student’s dependency status, year in school, and undergraduate or graduate status.
 Students should review their financial aid package or ask their school’s financial aid officer to find out how much they are eligible for.